 KIPAC Rubin Fellowships

-We plan to award a new fellowship starting in Fall 2023, focused on any area of Rubin / LSST Science.
+We plan to award one or two KIPAC Rubin fellowships, focused on any area of Rubin / LSST Science.
 Fellows will have the opportunity to build an independent research program, and collaborate with members of KIPAC, the Rubin operations team and data facilities teams at SLAC, and active members of the LSST Dark Energy Science Collaboration and other LSST Science Collaborations at KIPAC and SLAC.
-Applications are encouraged from scientists interested in any area that can be pursued with the Vera C. Rubin Observatory and LSST data.
+Applications are encouraged from scientists interested in any area that can be pursued with the Vera C. Rubin Observatory and its LSST data.

 KIPAC Postdocs

 Additional opportunities may be available with specific projects or PIs at KIPAC.
 Applicants to our Fellowship Program will be considered for all available KIPAC opportunities.
-In 2022, we expect to further consider applicants for the following areas (not exclusive):
+In 2024-25, we expect to be looking to fill potential additional positions in the following areas (not exclusive; more opportunities may be posted or available):

-- Positions at the interface between Cosmic Frontier (dark matter, dark energy, and inflation) and ML/AI.
+• Positions at the interface between Cosmic Frontier (dark matter, dark energy, and inflation) and AI/ML at SLAC.

 Stanford Science Fellowships

 All astrophysics applicants for the Stanford Science Fellows program will be automatically considered for a KIPAC Fellowship as well (see above).
-We do ask applicants to submit an application to the KIPAC Fellowship program as well, just so we know which of the various KIPAC programs they are interested in, but the research proposal, CV etc can either be identical to those submitted to the Stanford Science Fellows program, or these materials can be omitted entirely (to save time for the applicant).
+We ask applicants to submit a separate application to the KIPAC Fellowship program so that we know which of the various KIPAC programs they are interested in, but the research proposal and CV can be omitted if desired, to save time for the applicant.

 Stanford Data Science Fellows

-Stanford Data Science seeks recent Ph.D.s of exceptional promise for postdoctoral fellow positions in interdisciplinary research with expertise in both Data Science AND its application in a domain of scholarship, like physical, earth, life, or social sciences, humanities and the arts, business, law, medicine, education, or engineering.
-Apply now for 2023 – 2026.
-The deadline for applications is December 19, 2022.
+Stanford Data Science seeks recent PhDs of exceptional promise for postdoctoral fellow positions in interdisciplinary research with expertise in both Data Science AND its application in a domain of scholarship, like physical, earth, life, or social sciences, humanities and the arts, business, law, medicine, education, or engineering.
+Applications for 2025 will open in late summer; the application deadline is expected to be in December 2024.

 External Fellowships

-We are happy to support applications for external Fellowships resident at KIPAC.
+We are happy to support applications for external Fellowships to KIPAC.
 Interested prospective postdocs are encouraged to contact a KIPAC Senior Member with overlapping research interests about their application.
-If you have questions about the broader impacts part of an NSF postdoctoral application, please contact Xinnan Du to learn more about the institute's current efforts in public engagement and broadening participation, and how we can support your proposed efforts.
+If you have questions about the broader impacts part of an NSF postdoctoral application, please contact Xinnan Du to learn more about the institute's current efforts in public engagement and broadening participation and how we can support your proposed efforts.

-A new fellowship is being offered by the Brinson Foundation, in collaboration with STScI.
+The Brinson Foundation is offering a new fellowship in collaboration with STScI.
 The fellowship will support early-career astrophysicists and cosmologists doing research in observational cosmology.
 KIPAC is pleased to be one of the four inaugural host institutions available for the fellowship.
 Please contact any of our Senior Members about possible mentorship for the fellowship.

 Other External Fellowships